 Join Judy Steiner-Williams for an in-depth discussion in this video Overview of paths to organize research, part of Writing Research Papers.

-A variety of ways to accomplish this exists.
-Focused free writing.
+A variety of ways to accomplish this exist.
+Focused freewriting.
 Just start writing whatever comes to your mind about your topic.
-Or brainstorming, a word or clause list of ideas as they form.
-Or clustering, drawing a bubble map to show the different directions your idea can develop.
-Which ever one of these you choose to use will eventually lead you to an organized outline.
+Or brainstorming.
+A word or clause list of ideas as they form.
+Or clustering.
+Drawing a bubble map to show the different directions your idea can develop.
+Whichever one of these you choose to use will eventually lead you to an organized outline.
 If you've never used any of these methods, you may want to experiment with all of them to help you determine which one works best for you and your learning style.

 - Understanding the different types of research papers

 - Researching the topic